jaypideveloper/Carrix-Global-Procurement-Hub-Example/README.md

 ## Getting Started
 Overview:
-1. Drag the 3D globe to see all Carrix subsidariess.
+1. Drag the 3D globe to see all Carrix subsidaries.
 2. Hover over each node to view summary or click them to view comprehensive procurement details - It will display spending/analytics, requests/alerts, categories for that specific division.

 New Request: